VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 	- “I feel like there should be more power-ups in the game.”
 	- Implications:
 	- Students may appreciate added mechanics or depth to keep the experience fresh.
-	- You could explore adding different power-ups, new challenges, or more player agency in future iterations.
+	- I could explore adding different power-ups, new challenges, or more player agency in future iterations.

 3. Competitive & Strategic Elements (Motivation)
 	- Example Responses: